OlhaSvezhentseva/python-label_processing/docs/tutorial.rst

     ``tesseract.py -d output/data_cropped -o output``

-The results are in the `output` directory under the name `ocr_preprocessed.json`.
+The results are saved in the provided `output` directory under the name `ocr_preprocessed.json`.
 The structure is explained in the tesseract_ocr section of this documentation.
+As an alternative to Tesseract, we offer a module called `vision.py`` that utilizes Google Cloud Vision for text extraction.
+Unlike Tesseract, Google Cloud Vision is a proprietary OCR service that requires payment based on the number of labels processed.

 7. Postprocessing
 -----------------